bl-sdk/unrealsdk/README.md

 a second instance won't be able to find them again.
 If two programs both want to use the sdk in the same game process, they will have to link against the shared library.

-The included shared library initalizes based on executable.
+The included shared library initializes based on executable.
 If you need custom initialization, you can create your own shared library by linking against the object library and defining the `UNREALSDK_SHARED` and `UNREALSDK_EXPORTING` macros.